 How do I apply?

 The application for the 2019 institute is now available through the "Apply Online" button.

 What does it cost to attend?

-The price of GISI will be released by January of 2019.
+The registration cost of GISI is $695.
 The cost will cover reading materials, housing, meals, and organized activities on and off campus.

 For additional information: